cos418atPrinceton/assignments_template/assignment1-1/README.md

 $ git push --tags
 ```

-<p>Alternatively, consult the man page on how to use the force flag.</p>
+<p>Alternatively, consult the man page on how to use the force flag with git tag and push.</p>